 Through exploring the psychopathology of Capgras syndrome, in which a patient mistakes a loved one for an imposter, The Echo Maker offers a sustained meditation on the ways in which we project our own problems onto other people.
 As a reflection on the mysteries of consciousness, the novel offers some interesting if not especially new insights into the fuzzy boundaries between scientific and literary interpretations of the mind.
 Read more

-Welcome to The Pequod, which features essays, reviews and a blog on literature and university life.
-I am an early-career academic who teaches and researches English Literature at two universities in the UK.
+Welcome to The Pequod, home on the web of Dr Alistair Brown.
+I am an early-career academic who teaches and researches English Literature at the Open University and Durham University.

 I have published articles and book chapters on postmodernism, cybergothic, and literary representations of science, and I am currently researching the connections between video games and literary narratives.